 August 23, 2012 – An Owensville, Indiana, establishment is now recalling all of its cantaloupes from the 2012 growing season still remaining on the market because they may be contaminated with salmonella, a potentially deadly foodborne pathogen.
 The cantaloupes affected by this recall were distributed to grocery stores, retail outlets and wholesale purchasers in Indiana, Illinois, Kentucky, Missouri and Iowa.
 Signs and symptoms of salmonella food poisoning (salmonellosis) may include fever, diarrhea (which may be bloody), nausea, vomiting and abdominal pain.

 Free Chamberlain Cantaloupe Recall Lawsuit Evaluation: If you or a loved one was diagnosed with salmonella food poisoning (salmonellosis) after eating Chamberlain cantaloupe included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Chamberlain Farm Produce, Inc., and we can help.
+You may be entitled to compensation by filing a lawsuit against Chamberlain Farm Produce, Inc., and we can help.

 What’s the problem?